pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 926 Large Data Transactions

+In the work, we need to handle a larges data's transactions and in the same way we need to notify the Front-End these transactions the websockets use is a bad idea because the browser finished crashes always, I need to read about these problems.

 ##### Day 925 Working With Bad Climate Conditions

 Well today I was hot a very hot in my city, make code with bad weather is not good, I can solve some issues in my work and make some things about my TODO list.

 ##### Day 924 Be Productive

-I found it very helpful to take a break from coding and get my priorities in order today and I was very productive at work.
+I found it very helpful to take a break from coding and get my priorities in order today, and I was very productive at work.

 ##### Day 923 Organizing my life